-To replace an existing AD FS 2.0 Server service certificate, run the following multiple steps.
+To replace an existing AD FS 2.0 Server service certificate, run the following steps.

 Installing the new certificate in the local computer certificate store

-Install the new certificate into the local computer certificate store.
+Install the new certificate into the local computer certificates.
 To do this, follow these steps:

 - Start -> Run